top of page

 Never forget

-Himalayan snow is still white.
+the Himalayan snow is still white.

 Never forget